pulkitent/sapient-weather-prediction-assignment/README.md

 * I could have encrypted the API key of OpenWeather APIs.
 * I could have added the support offline mode with toggles.
 * I could have added basic UI on React/Angular.

+## Implementation approach

+This is a simple RESTful Web service create using SpringBoot framework using 3 layered architecture.
+I wanted to make this application maintainable & extensible.
+I have a vision that someone should be able to change business logic or add new requirements with minimalistic code changes.

+So in order to achieve that I used [conditions.yml](src%2Fmain%2Fresources%2Fconditions.yml) where I have mentioned 3 main things

+1. operator
+2. value
+3. advice

+So one can try update the advice & operator by just restarting the service so to refresh in-memory configurations.